alexanderlarsen/Saneject/README.md

 > 👋 **Tried it?
 Let me know**
 >
-> I’m looking for testers to help catch edge cases, bugs and polish the tooling.
-If you’ve cloned or tested Saneject, even briefly, I’d love your thoughts.
+> I'm looking for testers to help catch edge cases, bugs and polish the tooling.
+If you've cloned or tested Saneject, even briefly, I'd love your thoughts.
 >
 > - Did anything work well?
 > - Was anything confusing or unclear?
 > - Did you hit any bugs or unexpected behavior?
-> - Is there something you expected that’s missing?
+> - Is there something you expected that's missing?
 >
 > Open an [Issue](https://github.com/alexanderlarsen/Saneject/issues) or drop a quick comment in [Discussions](https://github.com/alexanderlarsen/Saneject/discussions).
 No need to be formal!